Golam-Tawhid/Golam-Tawhid/README.md

 - Enthusiastic learner and always eager to explore new technologies

 ### My Interests :bulb:
-Right now, I'm working on improving my knowledge of Python, C++ and Kotlin, and experimenting with new coding projects to challenge myself.
+Right now, I'm working on improving my knowledge of Python, C++, Kotlin and Machine Learning.
+I'm experimenting with new coding projects to enhance my proficiency.
 I also enjoy exploring new technologies and tools that can help me become a better programmer.
 I'm also interested in exploring different programming languages and technologies.:books:

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/HwBlFQZFcAoUcPHZdX/giphy.gif" width="100"/>